Skip to main content

 all CPUs or per CPU.

-cpu-params JSON Object
+The cpu-params Object

 CPU metrics taken from /proc/cpuinfo.